 COMMUNICATIONS

-This area includes individuals and institutions whose business is to create, produce, distribute or disseminate one or many messages to a specific audience or the general public through printed media such as magazines and newspapers, as well as through other media such as radio broadcasts and television, websites, advertising and multimedia products.
-Included in this area are individuals or institutions who specialize in training in the fields of communications, journalism and multimedia.
+This area includes individuals and organizations who create or produce one or many messages to a specific audience or the general public through media such as magazines and newspapers, as well as through other media such as radio broadcasts and television, websites, advertising, social media, and multimedia products.
+Included in this area are individuals or organizations who specialize in training in these fields.

-VISUAL ARTS AND CRAFTS
+VISUAL ARTS AND FINE CRAFTS

 Visual arts consists of painting, sculpture, printmaking, drawing, photography, textile arts, installations, performance, video art or any other form of expression of a similar nature.
-It also includes media arts which include the creation of works of expression, experimental works, or research involving the use of film, video, audio or multimedia.
+It also includes media arts involving the use of film, video, audio or multimedia.

-Crafts consists of the artisanal production of utilitarian, decorative or expressive works through the practice of a craft related to the transformation of wood, leather, textiles, metals or any other material.
+Fine crafts consist of the artisanal production of utilitarian, decorative or expressive works through the practice of a craft related to the transformation of wood, leather, textiles, metals or any other material.

-These two areas include individuals, events and institutions whose key businesses include creation, production, dissemination, distribution or sale of original artworks or products resulting from the creation of visual arts, media arts and crafts.
-They also include individuals and institutions that provide training in these areas.
+These two areas include individuals, events and organizations whose activities include creation, production, dissemination, distribution or sale of original artworks or products resulting from the creation of visual arts and fine crafts.
+They also include individuals and organizations that provide training in these areas.

 PERFORMANCE ARTS

-This area includes individuals and establishments primarily engaged in organizing, producing, disseminating, distributing or promoting theater, music, dance or variety events and performances.
+Individuals, organizations and establishments primarily engaged in organizing, producing, disseminating, distributing or promoting theatre, music, dance and mixed events and performances.

 Included are independent artists who create or perform performing arts, performing arts institutions, and individuals who provide the artistic, creative or technical skills required for performing arts or performing artists.

 HERITAGE

-This area comprises heritage establishments and workers whose main activity is the management, protection, conservation, distribution or promotion of heritage, museums and archives.

-Heritage establishments includes those whose activity is to study, acquire, manage, preserve, restore, protect and maintain property and heritage sites, as well as preserve cultural traditions and promote and develop local, regional, provincial or national heritage.

-Heritage is defined as a set of tangible and intangible elements, containing cultural worth, having multiple meanings and a collective dimension, passed from generation to generation and includes, among others, built heritage, archaeological, oral accounts, landscapes, museums and archives.
+Heritage is a set of tangible and intangible elements, containing cultural worth, having multiple meanings and a collective dimension, passed from generation to generation and includes, among others, built heritage, archaeological, oral accounts, landscapes, museums, and archives.

+Heritage establishments, organizations, and individuals include those whose activities are to study, acquire, manage, preserve, restore, protect and maintain property and heritage sites, as well as preserve cultural traditions and promote and develop local, regional, provincial or national heritage.